shopware5/devdocs/source/sysadmins-guide/shopware-cluster-setup/index.md

 admin server should be synced to all the appservers. `rsync` is a commonly used tool for this kind of task - but you could also consider using [lsyncd](https://github.com/axkibe/lsyncd), which is an extension to `rsync` and watches and syncs directories automatically.
-As most shop setups are quite individual and will include custom plugins, there is no finite list of directories that needs to be synced.
+As most shop setups are quite individual and will include custom plugins, there is no finite list of directories that need to be synced.
 Generally all files / directories of the Shopware setup should be synced across the appservers.
 The following directories, however, need special treatment: